General Motors Co

 What he is trying to say is 'we've got to move fast and we've got to move efficiently and we have to forget the way GM used to do it,' Wolkonowicz said.

 Lutz, 77, who put off retirement to head marketing for the new GM after its emergence from bankruptcy in July, has been reassigned as vice chairman and adviser on design and global product development.

 Tom Stephens, 61, remains vice chairman of global product operations and takes on the global purchasing role, GM said.
 GM's former head of global purchasing, Bo Andersson, left the automaker in June.

 GM named Mark Reuss, 46, president of GM North America and appointed Tim Lee, 58, to take over Reilly's former role and lead its operations in its Asia-Pacific, Latin America, Africa and Middle East regions.

 The shake-up comes the same day GM and Chinese partner SAIC Motor announced plans for a new India joint venture.
 GM also said it would sell 1 percent of its 50-50 China joint venture with SAIC to its Chinese partner.

 Whitacre and other executives addressed workers at the Warren Technical Center near Detroit, and his comments were broadcast to GM employees around the world.
 He has scheduled his first business update as acting CEO for Tuesday.

-The former head of AT&T, Whitacre became GM chairman when it emerged from bankruptcy.
-He was named interim CEO of the automaker on Tuesday after Henderson resigned in a split with the board.
+Whitacre, a tall Texan known for his hands-on style, was named interim CEO on Tuesday after Henderson resigned in a split with the board.

 Henderson was asked to step down after eight months, with the board looking for a quicker restructuring, the second abrupt departure of a GM CEO in 2009.
 His predecessor, Rick Wagoner, was forced out in March by the Obama administration.